nagan319/recreating-ML-history/Rumelhart.md

 Forward propagation is fairly simple.

-The input values can be represented simply as a vector of n input values:
+The input values in an MLP can be represented as a vector of n input values:

 $$
 \textbf{X}=
 \begin{bmatrix}
 x_1\\
 x_2\\
-...\\
+\vdots\\
 x_n
 \end{bmatrix}
 $$

-We'll use A(n) to represent the input vector at the Lth layer of the network.
-For the zeroth layer, it is simply equal to X:
+We'll use A(L) to represent the input vector at the Lth layer of the network.
+For the zeroth layer, it is simply equal to X, the inital input vector:

 $$
 \textbf{A}^{(0)}=\textbf{X}
 $$

-The weights for a given layer can be represented by a matrix of the shape (m, n), where m is the number of neurons in the next layer and n is the number of inputs:
+The weights for a given layer of the network can be represented by a matrix of the shape (m, n), where m is the number of neurons in the next layer and n is the number of inputs, or neurons in the preceding layer:

 $$
 \textbf{W}^{(L)}=